sejungkwak/php_e-commerce/README.md

 # php_e-commerce
 A PHP E-commerce website with CRUD and Sessions for Web Application Development

+## Functionality Testing
+- I have tested the site's functionality manually in Chrome version 142.0.
+- All the tests passed.
+- Please refer to [this spreadsheet](https://docs.google.com/spreadsheets/d/1TTTwNqedUDXxb7q8AAH7tvwv-v9oBAoY42GFjZ2Q8Pw/edit?usp=sharing) for more details.

 ## Image Sources

 All earring images used in this project are sourced from the following: